API request format

 Idempotency key

-Specify the idempotency key in the request header.
+The idempotency key identifier is specified in the request header.

 Example of a request with an idempotency key